Weird New World (2010)

 31. Valhalla with Ice giants.

 32. Proper attempt at shipwreck dungeon with spinefish men, possessed eskimo’s, a squid, coral spires and other neat shit.
-Feels a little disjointed but otherwise very well done.
+Feels a little disjointed but otherwise well done.

 33. Neat polar ooze field.